glathoud/js.metaret/README.md

    `function` and `return` whenever the call stack is not needed, which speeds up the code dramatically.

-Both self-tail recursion and mutual tail recursion are supported.
+Mutual tail recursion is supported.
 If you do not know what a tail call is, you can have a look at [this one slide](http://glat.info/mlocjs2014/#4).